Meadow Grove. 14x20, oil on linen. 2017

 I've painted this scene a couple of times before and I've always tried to bring something extra to the table when I've done so.
 This time I decided to build the color scheme around analogous colors.

-In an analogous color scheme all the colors are all selected from a fairly narrow slice of the color wheel: yellows, oranges and reds in this case.
-Although it looks as if I've used green and blue in the painting, in fact my palette was only cad yellow medium, burnt sienna, alizarin permanent and raw umber; the greens and blues are purely an illusion.
+In an analogous color scheme, all the colors are all selected from a narrow slice of the color wheel: yellows, oranges, and reds in this case.
+Although it looks as if I've used green and blue in the painting, in fact my palette was only cadmium yellow medium, burnt sienna, alizarin permanent and raw umber; the greens and blues are purely an illusion.
 The effect is called color constancy.

-You may sometimes see analogous colors referred to as a single color structure.
+You may sometimes see analogous colors referred to as a single-color structure.
 They both mean the same thing.
-It's a great choice when you have a picture that's painted into the light, or where you want to cultivate a sense of unity.
+It's a wonderful choice when you have a picture that's painted into the light, or where you want to cultivate a sense of unity.
 It doesn't make for the splashiest color drama, but it can bring a sense of quietude to a painting that might otherwise be dominated by a strong color, like green in this case.